Working Papers

 pdf

-Demographic pressures are shaping challenges to educational provision in fundamental and disparate ways around the world.
+Abstract: Demographic pressures are shaping challenges to educational provision in fundamental and disparate ways around the world.
 In some societies, ever-increasing child cohort sizes continue to exerted expansionary pressures.
 In many others, a regime of declining, sparse child cohorts has eased those pressures, but presents new challenges as systems must navigate geospatial complexities to downsize.
 In this paper, we demonstrate first that recent demographic trends constitute a highly dis-equalizing force on primary educational provision globally, with persistent expansionary pressures affecting almost exclusively some of the world's least-resourced educational systems.
 Second, where demographic decline has countered expansionary pressures, we demonstrate significant variation in national educational responses to demographic scarcity.
 Finally, focusing on Korea, the country at the forefront of ultra-low fertility, we illustrate the emergence of new forms of spatial educational inequalities in the context of depopulation.
 We argue that the implications of demographic pressures for achieving policy goals related to educational access and quality, the presence or absence of migration as a mitigating or exacerbating factor, and the nature of educational policy responses constitute essential yet neglected research agendas in the demography of education.

 Low Psychic Costs of Education for Women and the Gender Wage Gap